 Note 2: You will want to download and install a replacement browser before you uninstall the Microsoft Edge browser.

-Uninstall Edge browser in Windows 10
+How to uninstall the Edge browser in Windows 10

 To uninstall most applications in Windows 10, the first step would be to navigate to the Apps & features page of the Settings menu.
 Click or tap the Start Menu button, click the Settings icon, and then select the Apps & Features link.
 As you can see in Figure A, when you scroll down to the Edge entry (Version 84) in the apps list, the Uninstall button is grayed out.